Estimation of Sodium Benzoate

 • The quantitative determination of sodium benzoate can be conducted using various methods, including UV spectroscopy, high-performance liquid chromatography (HPLC), and titration.

-Here's an overview of a typical titration method for estimating sodium benzoate in a sample:
+Typical titration method for estimation of sodium benzoate in a sample:

 Materials: